project-sunbird/sunbird.org-docs/developer-docs/configuring_sunbird/course_framework_id.md

 ---
-title: Configuring Course Framework id into system settings
+title: Configuring Course Framework ID
-page_title: Configuring Course Framework Id
+page_title: Configuring Course Framework ID
-description: Technical document on configuring Course Framework Id
+description: Configuring Course Framework ID
 published: true
 allowSearch: true
 ---

 ## Overview
-Based on configuration, Course filtres will be populated

-The purpose of this document is to explain how a Sunbird system administrator can configure framework id for course
+The purpose of this document is to explain how a System Administrator can configure Course Framework ID that allows an application to use a specific framework for creating courses.

-## Read terms and conditions configuration
+## Read Course Framework ID configuration

-Course Framework Id configuration can be read using below cURL commands.
+Course Framework ID configuration can be read using below cURL command.

 ```
 curl -X GET \